Action Councils, Management Committees, and Affinity Groups

 Connect monthly one-on-one with other ULI Nashville NEXT members.

-PATHWAYS TO INCLUSION COMMITTEE AND SUB-COMMITTEES — James Harper (Hensel Phelps) and Terry White (Purser White Architecture, PLLC), Co-Chairs
+PATHWAYS TO INCLUSION COMMITTEE AND SUB-COMMITTEES — James Harper (Hensel Phelps) and Youvonia Moore (Thomas Moore Properties, LLC), Co-Chairs

 The Pathways to Inclusion initiative works to diversify ULI Nashville and the development industry through programs that highlight the work of and promote the advancement of diverse communities.
 Committee members help manage the Pathways program and related programming.

-WOMEN’S LEADERSHIP INITIATIVE STEERING COMMITTEE AND SUB-COMMITTEES – Laura LoJacono (TLC Engineering Solutions) and Lori Smith (TMPartners), Co-Chairs
+WOMEN’S LEADERSHIP INITIATIVE STEERING COMMITTEE AND SUB-COMMITTEES – Hunter Beyke (Steelcase) and Elizabeth Holland (Winstead PC), Co-Chairs

 The Mission of the ULI Nashville Women’s Leadership Initiative is to provide professional development opportunities for women, raise the visibility of the accomplishments of women and increase the number of women leaders in ULI and its member industries.
 Steering Committee members help suggest, plan, and evaluate WLI activities offered to ULI Nashville members.

-WLI STUDIO AFTER DARK – Sera Cremona (Cremona Consulting) and Suzannah Gills (Turner), Co-Chairs
+WLI STUDIO AFTER DARK – Sera Cremona (Cremona Consulting), Chair

 The committee plans the Studio After Dark series where small groups of female members meet in homes to discuss issues of importance with a local female leader.